fetchai/cosmpy/.github/pull_request_template.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/fetchai/cosmpy/blob/main/CONTRIBUTING.md) document.
 - [ ] I have based my branch, and I am making a pull request against, the `main` branch.
-- [ ] Checks and Tests pass locally.
+- [ ] Checks and tests pass locally.

 ### If applicable